GekaTimof/Work_with_Arduino/Led_matrix_device_8x8/README.md

 ## Description of how the circuit works
 After switching on, the circuit will work automatically.

-The matrix will show image from bollean array
+The matrix will show images from bollean arrays, it will be simple animation of a spinning object